 But it’s the X-force that shocked me into liking this film.
 Even with their brief appearance, they make enough moves to become the true stars of the movie.
 With characters like Domino, showing us how luck can be a superpower.
 And Dopinder, how a cab driver with no powers can still save the day.

-But what shocked me the most about DeadPool 2, is its a near perfect balance of comedy and seriousness.
-Yes the usual poorly timed joke might occur here there.
-But when we needed to see Wade in a vulnerable place,we got it.
+But what shocked me the most about Deadpool 2, is how the film is a near-perfect balance of comedy and seriousness.
+Yes, the usual poorly timed joke might occur here there.
+But when we needed to see Wade in a vulnerable place, we got it.
 (That’s a balance not even Infinity War got right)

 But it’s the visual effects in the final act that didn’t do it any favors.
 I found it distracting as it ruined important character moments.

-But, asides from those issues, I enjoyed this film.
+But, asides from those issues, I really enjoyed this film.